Suicide (Prevention) Bill

 Overview

-The Suicide (Prevention) Bill proposes the creation of an independent Office for the Prevention of Suicide and Self-Harm.
-This Office will lead a public initiative to reduce suicide and self-harm rates, focusing on raising awareness, working with internet providers to restrict access to harmful online content, and developing alert and blocking systems for suicide-related searches.
+This bill proposes the creation of an independent Office for the Prevention of Suicide and Self-Harm.
+The Office will be responsible for launching a public awareness campaign, working with internet providers to restrict access to harmful online content related to suicide, and developing systems to alert users and block harmful search terms.

 Description